Last updated November 9, 2023

 TMS sets down guidelines in respect of Personal Information.
 It is a condition of use of the Platform and Services that all those that interact with TMS, the Platform, the Services and data subjects agree to and abide by the guidelines, to the extent that they apply to those persons.
 For example, both Accredited Practitioners and Administrators must agree to, and abide by, the TMS Ethical Guidelines.

 Your Accredited Practitioner or Administrator may process your Report or your personal information, so long as the processing of that information adheres to the TMS Ethical Guidelines as they apply to Accredited Practitioners and Administrators.
-Your Accredited Practitioner or Administrator may also share your Report and personal information and you should consult your Accredited Practitioner or Administrator to understand how they may share your personal information.
+Your Accredited Practitioner or Administrator may also share your Report and Personally Identifiable Information (PII) and you should consult your Accredited Practitioner or Administrator to understand how they may share your personal information.

 Processing of Information

 Reports aide Clients and Respondents to develop and sustain high performance at work through individual self-awareness and a strengths-based approach to teamwork.
 Accredited Practitioners assist Clients and Respondents to understand and utilise the Reports.
 Respondent Reports may be reviewed by Accredited Practitioners or Administrators who are appointed by our Clients and who may or may not be employees of our Clients.
-Respondents can also engage us individually to complete Assessments with or without Accredited Practitioners.
+Respondents can also engage us directly.

 We also, from time to time, may invite you to participate in research questions (Research) which assist us in providing statistics and other information to the marketplace.
 Research questionnaires are entirely voluntary and are not used in the generation of a Respondent’s Profile.